nmadhok/zfs-formula/README.rst

 ``zfs``
 ------------

-Installs the zfs repo and package.
+Installs the ZFS RPM package and ZFS package for the current OS.